Update to 2044 Growth Targets

 Update to the Kitsap Countywide Planning Policies

-On September 27, 2021, the Kitsap County Board of Commissioners will hold a public hearing to consider written and verbal testimony on the proposed revisions to the Kitsap Countywide Planning Policies.
+On September 27, 2021, the Kitsap County Board of Commissioners held a public hearing to consider written and verbal testimony on the proposed revisions to the Kitsap Countywide Planning Policies.

 Consistent with the Washington State Growth Management Act (RCW 36.70A.210), the Kitsap Regional Coordinating Council (KRCC) underwent a review and update to goals and policies in the Kitsap Countywide Planning Policies (CPPs).
 This review and update process was triggered to ensure consistency with multi-countywide planning policies developed through the Puget Sound Regional Coordinating Council (PSRC) and the Washington State Growth Management Act.